AdobeDocs/campaign-classic.es-ES/help/installation/using/configuring-spamassassin.md

    * **3**: error de actualización durante la verificación previa.
    * **4** o más: se ha producido un error.

-1. Para comprobar que la instalación de SpamAssassin se ha realizado correctamente, utilice la prueba GTUBE (Generic Test for Unsolicited Bulk Email) siguiendo el siguiente procedimiento:
+1. To check that the SpamAssassin installation was successful, use the GTUBE test (Generic Test for Unsolicited Bulk Email) using the following procedure:

-   1. Cree un archivo de texto y guárdelo en **C:\TestSpamMail.txt**.
+   1. Create a text file and save it under **C:\TestSpamMail.txt**.
    1. Inserte el siguiente contenido en el archivo:

       ```